andrewsunglaekim/git_workshop/readme.md

 git remote -v
 ```

-If you've been following along from the beginning then you should see ... nothing. `git remote -v` lists all of our remote connections.
+Despite everything we've done in our repository, we should see ... nothing. `git remote -v` lists all of our remote connections.
 Since we don't have any yet, we don't see any yet.
 Let's fix that.

 - Navigate to [Github](https://github.com/).
 - Log in to your personal account.
+(Create one if you don't have one, it's free!)
 - Click on the plus sign in the top right, then click 'New Repository'
 - Fill in Repository name with `github_workshop` or whatever your folder name is.
 It literally can be whatever you want, but for consistency it should be the same as your local repositories working directory.
 - Click 'Create repository'